 Growing your own food is one of the keystones of a sustainable lifestyle.
 And for those who can grow fruits and vegetables, selling them is another way to make money from gardening.

 While planting and selling tomatoes is fine, competition will be tough if you sell produce widely available in your area.
 Start by observing and taking note of what’s not being sold in your local stores.
 From there, you’ll get an idea of what unique produce you can offer to the community.

 What’s great about growing herbs is that most of them are cut-and-come-again plants.
 This means that after harvesting, herbs will naturally grow again ‘till your next harvest.
 To get started, decide whether you want to offer fresh or dried edible herbs, medicinal herbs, or uncommon herbs.

-- Turmeric, lavender, and ginseng for medicinal purposes
+- Turmeric, chamomile, and rosemary for medicinal purposes

-- Vietnamese coriander, saffron, and stevia for unique herbs
+- Sweet bergamot, Vietnamese coriander, and summer savory for unique herbs

 7. Offer lawn care services